Edhitha2015/Edhitha-Test/README.md

 So the semi-auto Layer is 70 % done.
 (Just file sequencing for blob extraction/ folders left) Fully Manual Layer is 50 % Done.
 (Going to prev image not working) - [Look at slideshow0.py]

 Updated folder - Dynamic pull and push.
+[HANDLE] - HANDLED :)
-[HANDLE] booooooooooooooooooooo
+booooooooooooooooooooo